-They may be seeing patterns in your behavior that you haven’t yet recognized.
+They may see patterns in your behavior that you haven’t yet recognized.

 If the initial claim determination you receive either denies your MST claim or is rated at a lower percentage than you think is appropriate, there are still many steps that can be taken to change that decision.
-VA disability claims are often modified upon appeal and a law firm that specializes in veteran claims can help you do that without you having to pay any legal fees upfront.
+VA disability claims are often modified upon appeal.
+A law firm specializing in veteran claims can help you do that without you having to pay any legal fees upfront.

 Tips and Reminders for MST Claims